mvaganov/ttrpg/spells.md

 **Target** a creature
 **Duration** 1 hour per level or until discharged (D)
 ### Description
 Discharge as a free action to reroll the next d20 rolled by the target if you don't like the result of the dice roll.
 Will save negates.
-100gp diamond dust.

 ---
 ## Tarot Reading